 For a week after returning to Mill Bay, we fretted over what to do.
 Jude’s big birthday fast approached, and still the weather was bad, 27 days with rain out of 30.
 Should we start sailing back towards the mainland, hoping for better weather?
 Or should we celebrate her special day with west coast friends?
-If we stayed in town, a ride over the area we’d recently explored was a slim possibility.
+If we stayed in town, a helicopter ride over the area we’d recently explored was a slim possibility.
 Then we might discover if the bridge we imagined seeing in satellite photos really existed.
 Or maybe we should sail back up the Gordon to continue searching for the bridge believed to lie along the historical Gould Track.
-All one night, what to do raced round my head.
+In a sleepless night, what to do raced around my head.

 Gould’s Landing was named after Tasmania’s first Geological Surveyor, Charles Gould (1834-1893), who cut the original track in three expeditions into western Tasmania in the 1860s.
 Born in England, he landed in Hobart Town a strong young man of twenty-five to conduct surveys covering much of the colony for the princely sum of six hundred pounds a year.
 He added greatly to the geographical knowledge of western Tasmania.
 His peculiarity was naming peaks along the West Coast Range after contemporary English scientists like Darwin and Owen.
 The taller named after critics of Charles Darwin, the smaller after his supporters.